wingkwong/leetcode-the-hard-way/tutorials/strings/manachers-algorithm.md

 Other than Palindromic Substrings, Manacher's Algorithm is not always the most efficient algorithm, but still a good practice for implementation.

+## Template

+We've created a [template](../../templates/manachers-algorithm.md) for Manacher's algorithm implementation in different languages so that its easy to use.

 </TabItem>
 </Tabs>